●For the directional control of a ship, consider the following NOMOTO model.

 Solving this problem, the PID gains are obtained as follows:

-\displaystyle{ \dot{\delta}(t) =- \left[\begin{array}{ccc} f_\psi & f_r & f_\delta \end{array}\right] \left[\begin{array}{c} \psi(t)-\psi_c \\ r(t) \\ \delta(t) \end{array}\right] }
+![Rendered by QuickLaTeX.com \displaystyle{ \dot{\delta}(t) =- \left[\begin{array}{ccc} f_\psi & f_r & f_\delta \end{array}\right] \left[\begin{array}{c} \psi(t)-\psi_c \\ r(t) \\ \delta(t) \end{array}\right] }](https://cacsd1.sakura.ne.jp/wp/wp-content/ql-cache/quicklatex.com-78bdbd6a02cdc112e35492f7b66c2813_l3.png)

-\displaystyle{ =- \underbrace{ \left[\begin{array}{ccc} f_\psi & f_r & f_\delta \end{array}\right] \left[\begin{array}{ccc} 0 & 1 & 0 \\ 0 & -2\zeta\omega_n &\omega_n^2 \\ 1 & 0 & 0 \end{array}\right]^{-1} }_{ \left[\begin{array}{ccc} K_P & K_D & K_I \end{array}\right] } \left[\begin{array}{c} \dot\psi(t)-\dot{\psi}_c \\ \dot{r}(t) \\ \psi(t)-\psi_c \end{array}\right] }
+![Rendered by QuickLaTeX.com \displaystyle{ =- \underbrace{ \left[\begin{array}{ccc} f_\psi & f_r & f_\delta \end{array}\right] \left[\begin{array}{ccc} 0 & 1 & 0 \\ 0 & -2\zeta\omega_n &\omega_n^2 \\ 1 & 0 & 0 \end{array}\right]^{-1} }_{ \left[\begin{array}{ccc} K_P & K_D & K_I \end{array}\right] } \left[\begin{array}{c} \dot\psi(t)-\dot{\psi}_c \\ \dot{r}(t) \\ \psi(t)-\psi_c \end{array}\right] }](https://cacsd1.sakura.ne.jp/wp/wp-content/ql-cache/quicklatex.com-bfcd4ed97bb6d3d92a95153aacf8d555_l3.png)

-In the case of M_{\psi}=1, T_{\psi}=0.5T, M_{\delta}=0.5, T_{\delta}=0.1T, we have the following simulation result, which seems to be very nice.
+, we have the following simulation result, which seems to be very nice.
 Note that there is no feedforward term compared with PID control.

-However, in the case of having the time lag L=9, the CLPS is unstable as follows:
+However, in the case of having the time lag

-LPV control:
+●LPV control:

 Assuming the following speed variation, the responses of CLPS by unity feedback vary largely.

-Consider the following NOMOTO model based on a nominal forward speed U^*.
+Consider the following NOMOTO model based on a nominal forward speed

 Adding the rudder dynamics,